Saturday, June 11, 2022 - 9:00 am

 - Compound Bow Equipment: The maximum peak draw weight allowed shall be 80 pounds.
 Maximum arrow speed shall be 300 feet per second with a variance of 3%.
 Lighted sights may be used.

-The 2020 Missouri State Senior Games will be the only Missouri Qualifying site for the 2021 National Senior Games to be held in Fort Lauderdale, Florida.
+The 2022 Missouri State Senior Games will be the only Missouri Qualifying site for the 2023 National Senior Games to be held in Pittsburgh, PA.

 An archer may enter only the style in which he/she has qualified.